lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 There are several ways to download the Lubuntu image:
  - HTTP download (from your web browser or terminal)
- - BitTorrent (from a BitTorrent client such as Transmission, recommended for Windows and Mac OS X users)
+ - BitTorrent (from a BitTorrent client such as Transmission, recommended for Windows and macOS users)
  - zsync (from the terminal, recommended for Linux users)

 You can also download the image via Jigdo but we will not cover that in this manual.